caitreid/greek-philosophers/README.md

-# greek philosophers
+# philosophers at the museum

-Adapted "House of the Dragon Fan Page" -- but Greek Philosophers.
+Adapted "House of the Dragon Fan Page" -- but philosophers.

 ## Technologies
 - HTML